Distance: 61 miles out and back

 You will do some work.
 RidewithGPS says it’s 1950 ft gain in 30 miles (out and back), which doesn’t sound like a lot, but none of it is flat and I guarantee you’ll feel every one of those 1950.
 Except for two extended climbs, the ups never last long.
 Some of the longer descents are outstanding.

-Wolf Creek is tiny but worth a stop.
+The town of Wolf Creek is tiny but worth a stop.
 There’s a classic general store and a wonderful old inn with lots of history and a welcoming attitude toward droppers-by.
 It was a stop-over for outdoorsy celebrity types, so there are lots of memorabilia related to famous guests like Clark Gable and Jack London.
 Ask about the faked John Wayne photo.

 You might be tempted to skip the few miles between Wolf Creek and the ghost town of Golden, but it’s a lovely stretch of easy, ideal riding through classic sunlit (if the sun is out) woods, and Golden itself is of interest.
 Head south out of town on Old Highway 99 (the obvious main street) briefly, take the L that takes you under modern Highway 5, go R immediately on the other side of the underpass onto Coyote Creek Rd, and follow CCR to Golden.